worlddemocrats/federation/STRATEGIC_PLAN.md

 - **Influence and Leadership**:
   - The Leadership team will actively participate in international forums starting from the second quarter of 2024.
-  - The Event Planning team will organize regular events, such as conferences and webinars, starting from the fourth quarter of 2023.
+  - The Event Planning team will organize regular events, such as conferences and webinars, starting from the third quarter of 2023.
   - The Education team will establish the World Academy of Politics in the second quarter of 2023.

 - **Collaboration and Partnerships**: